TRAVEL WITH EDGE OF SEVEN — October 21 – Nov 3, 2018 (14 days in country)

 So we’re taking some of our best supporters to Nepal to see the work that we’re doing.
 In addition we’re learning about Nepal, the culture, international development work, and service.
 This multi-disciplinary trip is intended to make us all better donors and stewards of the work that we share with our partner communities on the ground.

-We would love it if you would join us for this great Fall 2016 dates –
+We would love it if you would join us for these great dates –

 Some of the experiences we’ll have:

 - Trekking in the Solukhumbu (Everest) region of Nepal